nkatha23/knowyourcoinhistory/docs/HEURISTICS.md

 **Severity:** `warning`
 **Config key:** `uioh`

-Fires when the transaction has more than one input **and** the total input value exceeds the total output value by more than the fee.
-This suggests at least one input was unnecessary to fund the outputs, revealing that the sender controls multiple UTXOs and chose to include extras (possibly for UTXO consolidation or to meet a minimum threshold).
+Fires when the transaction has two or more inputs and the largest single input is sufficient to cover all outputs plus twice the fee on its own.
+This means the additional inputs were unnecessary to fund the transaction — they were included for another reason (e.g. suboptimal coin selection, or to obscure the payment amount in a CoinJoin-like pattern).

 ### 2. Address Reuse